goma/goma/docs/code_structure_and_io.rst

 “goma -i input.alt”).
 The following is a list of the command-line options and their descriptions (two ways are shown to specify each option, an abbreviated and a verbose form).

 -a args, -aprepro args
                            Preprocess input files through the APREPRO preprocessor [with args as arguments to APREPRO] before reading into *Goma*.
 With this option, *Goma* performs a UNIX system() call to run APREPRO which will preprocess the input file and the material data files.
 The APREPRO input file is preprocessed from “input” or the filenamespecified by the -input option and written to “tmp.input”.
 Likewise, the material
                            data files are preprocessed from “[material
                            name].mat” to “tmp.[material name].mat”.
 After the
                            “-a” on the command line, options for APREPRO are preceded by two hyphens (--).
 For example, the command line “goma -i *input.pre* -a CONSTANT1=0.2 --vd” will preprocess “input.pre” and the material data files specified in *input.pre* using APREPRO, and will pass the argument -*vd* (which prints version number and values of all variables to the screen) and CONSTANT1=0.2 (which sets the variable CONSTANT1 equal to 0.2 for preprocessing) to APREPRO; the preprocessed files will be
                            “*tmp.input*” and “*tmp*.[material name].*mat*”.)

--c fn -contin fn
+-c fn, -contin fn          Change the name of the ASCII continuation/restart input
-                          Change the name of the ASCII continuation/restart input file (specified in Problem-Description File) to *fn*, (e.g. “goma -c *old.soln.dat*” uses the file “*old.soln.dat*” as the ASCII input file).
+                           file (specified in Problem-Description File) to *fn*, (e.g. “goma -c *old.soln.dat*” uses the file “*old.soln.dat*” as the ASCII input file).
 Note that this option has no effect if the initial guess is not read from the ASCII file, i.e. unless “*Initial Guess = read*” is specified in the input file.

--d int -debug int
+-d int, -debug int         Change the debug flag to *int*.
+This option is convenient
-                          Change the debug flag to *int*.
-This option is convenient when debugging and the user wants to see more output from *Goma*. (e.g. “goma - d -2” will run *Goma* with the Debug_Flag set to -2).
+                           when debugging and the user wants to see more output from *Goma*. (e.g. “goma - d -2” will run *Goma* with the Debug_Flag set to -2).
 Higher values generally produce more output.

--h -help
-                          Prints a helpful message with brief descriptions of these command line options.
+-h, -help                  Prints a helpful message with brief descriptions of
+                           these command line options.

--i fn -input fn
-                          Redirect *Goma* to read the problem description file from *fn*.
+-i fn, -input fn           Redirect *Goma* to read the problem description file from
+                           *fn*.
 The normal default option is to read from a file named “*input*”.

--ix fn -inexoII fn
-                          Redirect *Goma* to read the input EXODUS II database file (often called “*in.exoII*”) from *fn*.
+-ix fn, -inexoII fn        Redirect *Goma* to read the input EXODUS II database

--brk fn
-                          Specify a Brk file, this overrides setting Brk File in Problem Description File

--n int
+                           file (often called “*in.exoII*”) from *fn*.

+-kway                      Use builtin METIS KWAY decomposition

+-rcb                       Use builtin METIS recurisve bisection decomposition

+-e, -external_decomp       Use external decomposition (such as through SEACAS decomp,
+                           or already decomposed files)

-                          Change the maximum number of Newton iterations to *int*.
-This is especially convenient for setting the number of iterations to zero so that *Goma* just runs the post-processor on the set of input data.
+-n int                     Change the maximum number of Newton iterations to *int*.
+This is
+                           especially convenient for setting the number of iterations to zero so that *Goma* just runs the post-processor on the set of input data.

--nd -nodisplay
-                          Do not display the run-time information on the screen.
+-nd, -nodisplay            Do not display the run-time information on the
+                           screen.
 With this option, *Goma* sends the stdout and stderr output to temporary files that are removed at the end of the run.
 This command takes no arguments.

--ox fn -outexoII fn
-                          Redirect *Goma* to write the output EXODUS II file (often called “*out.exoII*”) to *fn*.
+-ox fn, -outexoII fn       Redirect *Goma* to write the output EXODUS II file
+                           (often called “*out.exoII*”) to *fn*.

--r dbl relax dbl
-                          Change the value of the Newton relaxation parameter to *dbl*.
+-r dbl, relax dbl          Change the value of the Newton relaxation parameter
+                           to *dbl*.
 This is convenient if a few Newton steps with relaxation are desired before using full Newton.
                            (e.g. “goma -r 0.1” will use Newton’s method with updates one-tenth of the normal value.

--s fn -soln fn
-                          Redirect Goma to write the output ASCII file (normally called “*soln.dat*”) to *fn*.
+-s fn, -soln fn            Redirect Goma to write the output ASCII file
+                           (normally called “*soln.dat*”) to *fn*.

--se fn -stderr fn
+-se fn, -stderr fn         Redirect the standard error from *Goma* to *fn*.
+This
-                          Redirect the standard error from *Goma* to *fn*.
-This output is comprised of more urgent diagnostic error and timing messages.
+                           output is comprised of more urgent diagnostic error and timing messages.

--so fn -stdout fn
-                          Redirect the standard output from *Goma* to *fn*.
+-so fn, -stdout fn        Redirect the standard output from *Goma* to *fn*.
                           This output is comprised of less urgent informational messages.

 -ts dbl
    Start time of simulation.

 -te dbl
    End time of simulation

 -cb dbl
    Continuation: Start value (see Gates et al., SAND2000-2465)

 -ce dbl
    Continuation: Final value (see Gates et al., SAND2000-2465)

 -cd dbl
    Continuation: Path step, ds (see Gates et al., SAND2000-2465)

 -cn dbl
    Continuation: Max number of path steps (see Gates et al., 2000)

 -cm int
    Continuation: Method (see Gates et al., 2000)

 -ct int
    Continuation: Type (see Gates et al., 2000)

 -c_bc int
    Continuation: Boundary condition ID (see Gates et al., 2000)

 -c_df int
    Continuation: BC Data Float ID (see Gates et al., 2000)

 -c_mn int
    Continuation: Material ID (see Gates et al., 2000)

 -c_mp int
    Continuation: Method property ID (see Gates et al, 2000)

 -bc_list
    Continuation: Method property ID (see Gates et al, 2000)

 -v -version
    Output goma version

+-petsc string
+   Use petsc options in quoted string see Solution Algorithm card for more information

 ..
 NOTE:: To get the most up-to-date list, simple issue the* “goma -h” *command at the command line.
 Also note that the continuation input parameters are